Methodology

 1. How Scores Work

-Each stock is scored daily on a scale of 0 to 100 using end-of-day price and volume data.
-The score is a weighted composite of five momentum components, each measuring a different aspect of a stock's recent trend.
-The five components and their weights are: - 12-month return (35%) — the core momentum signal - 6-month return (20%) — intermediate trend confirmation - 3-month return (15%) — recent momentum shift detection - 52-week high proximity (10%) — distance from the annual high - Volume quality (20%) — favors early-stage momentum Within each component, stocks are ranked against the full universe and converted to a 0-100 percentile.
-The final composite score is the weighted average of these five percentile ranks.
-Scores are classified using a traffic light system: - Strong (70-100): The stock shows robust upward momentum across most timeframes. - Caution (40-69): Mixed signals — some timeframes positive, others weakening. - Weak (0-39): Recent price trends are broadly negative or deteriorating.
-This approach builds on the cross-sectional momentum factor first documented by Jegadeesh & Titman (1993), which has since been validated across 47+ countries and multiple asset classes.
+Each stock is scored daily on a scale of 0 to 100 using end-of-day price, volume, and fundamental data.
+The composite score combines four proprietary factor scores — Momentum, Value, Quality, and Financial Solidity — into a single number.
+The exact formula, component weights, and signal definitions are proprietary.
+Within each factor, stocks are ranked against the full universe and converted to a 0-100 percentile.
+The final composite score is the weighted average of these percentile ranks.
+Scores are classified using a traffic light system: - Strong (70-100): The stock ranks highly across most scoring dimensions. - Caution (40-69): Mixed signals — some factors positive, others weakening. - Weak (0-39): The stock ranks poorly across most scoring dimensions.
+This approach builds on the cross-sectional momentum factor first documented by Jegadeesh & Titman (1993), the Fama-French multi-factor framework (2015), and decades of research into value, quality, and financial health.

 Caution40 – 69Mixed signals